junaid1460/v8-perf/turbo/js-feature-improvements.md

 - set iterators where implemented via a mix of self-hosted JavaScript and C++
 - allocated two objects per iteration step (memory overhead -> increased GC work)
 - transitioned between C++ and JS on every iteration step (expensive)
+- additionally each `for of` is implicitly wrapped in a `try/catch` block as per the language specification, which prevented its optimization due to crankshaft not ever optimizing functions which contained a `try/catch` statement

 ### What Changed?